csolink/csolink-model/docs/paralogous_to.md

 {: .translator_minimal-subset-label }

-a homology relationship that holds between entities (typically genes) that diverged after a duplication event.
+a homology relationship that holds between entities (typically componentservices) that diverged after a duplication event.

 URI: [csolink:paralogous_to](https://w3id.org/csolink/vocab/paralogous_to)